 Course Incompletes

 Course grades of Incomplete (I) will not be included in earned credits.
 When evaluating students for progress, the Office of Student Financial Services will consider any course with an “I” grade to be a credit attempted, but not earned.
-If this places the student on probation, or if the student is not longer making satisfactory progress based on the incomplete(s), s/he may regain eligibility once the coursework is completed and the GPA recalculated.
-If the Incomplete is changed to a passing grade during the next academic year, the student will regain eligibility for the entire academic year for Federal Stafford and Perkins Loans, and as of the term of completion for Federal Pell, SEOG and Federal Work-Study funding.
+If this places the student on probation, or if the student is no longer making satisfactory progress based on the incomplete(s), s/he may regain eligibility once the coursework is completed and the GPA recalculated.
+If the Incomplete is changed to a passing grade during the next academic year, the student will regain eligibility for the entire academic year for Federal loans and as of the term of completion for Federal Pell, SEOG and Federal Work-Study funding.

 Remedial Coursework